AtroposBot/web/docs/setup.md

 Use `/settings modmail set` in your preferred internal staff channel.
-This will not only enable the `/modmail` command for people in your server, it will also tell Eris where to send system messages to mods.
-For example, if a user is auto-muted due to a suspicious link, Eris will post it for review in the mod mail channel.
+This will not only enable the `/modmail` command for people in your server, it will also tell Atropos where to send system messages to mods.
+For example, if a user is auto-muted due to a suspicious link, Atropos will post it for review in the mod mail channel.

 ## Set Logging Channels